Hochopepper/SwordToShield/Character_Creation/Classes/Sorcerer.md

 ```

-### Supernatural Origin Feature: Abyssal Transformation (6th Level)
+### Abyssal Transformation (6th Level)
 Your body takes on aspects of an unfathomable creature.
 You may expend a bonus
-action and 10 hit dice on your turn to gain the following benefits for 1 minute:
+action and 5 hit dice on your turn to gain the following benefits for 1 minute:

 - You gain a flying speed of 60 feet, this speed is hovering, meaning you do not
 fall if knocked prone in this state.